roman901/lightfly_vm/SPEC.md

 * CF - compare flag, get 1 if CMP operands are equals, otherwise 0
 * OF - overflow flag, get 1 if ADD or SUM result (or in CMP first operand greater than second) get overflow, otherwise 0

+## Platform-specific opcodes
+Runner software can register custom opcodes for their purposes.
+By example, Linux runner registers 0xFE opcode `PRNT X`, which displays one ASCII char.
+In future you will able to check if some opcode exists in interpreter.

 ## Opcodes list
 Size of each operand is 8-bit (one byte).